livercat/scribble/README.md

 1. Efficient combat: chooses weapons based on enemy element and location, uses item abilities when appropriate, and intelligently handles boss mechanics.
 1. Optional UI: shows your buffs/debuffs, ability cooldowns, and extended enemy info (disabled by default).
 All of these can be individually hidden.
-1. Blazing fast: caches computations where possible, and uses efficient branching to not slow your game down.
+1. Pretty fast: caches computations where possible, and uses efficient branching to not slow your game down.
+Some older devices can be laggy, unfortunately.
 1. Aimed at players with moderate gear: 8-10* with +5 to +10 enchants, nothing fancy.
 1. Supports advanced mechanics which are broadly applicable regardless of your gear level: double-screen smite, `ai.idle` AAC for 2-handed melee weapons, debuffing bosses, helping with quests, and much more.